turingschool/career-development-curriculum-site/module_one/week_1_understanding_your_strengths.md

 Put together, these create the strength of persistence.

-### Putting this into Practice: Working Preferences
+### Putting this into Practice: How to Identify Strengths
-Breaking down strengths in this way can be easier when we already know what the strength is, but how can you approach recognizing your strengths in everyday activities?
+Breaking down strengths in this way can be easier when we already know what the strength is, but how can you approach identifying your strengths on your own?

-Start by thinking about *how you prefer to work.* Consider these scenarios:

-1. Sam prefers to spend time thinking through problems in their head and drawing out solutions before discussing them.
-2. Ana enjoys being challenged and working hard.
-She doesn't feel like her day is complete if she hasn't accomplished something.
-She is very motivated by the satisfaction of meeting deadlines.

-Based on how they like to work, how would you describe Sam and Ana’s strengths?

-**Do Now:** The first prompt in [this week's career journal](/module_one/mod1_career_journal_prompts#week-1) will ask you to think about what you skills, knowledge, and talents you combine into one of your strengths.
+1. Use the SIGN method:

+* **Success:** Using your strengths makes you feel successful
+* **Instinct:** Activities you are naturally drawn to
+* **Growth:** Where you learn the most, come up with new ideas, and have the best insights
+* **Needs:** Where you feel the need to spend the most time

+2. Use others to find your strengths:

+* What do others ask for your help with?
+* What do others want you to teach them?
+* What do you receive compliments for?

+3. Identify three shining moments in your work life or career(s) that have really stood out as shining moments.

+* Was it something you have learned to do well (list a skill)?
+* Something you know about (list some knowledge/expertise you have)?
+* Was it something you have a natural ability to do well (list a talent)?
+* How do those combine to create a specific strength?

 ## Application: Using the Pairin Survey
 If you're having trouble identifying your strengths, your Pairin survey results might be able to help you.
 Pairin is a tool that gives you insight into 102 **coachable** and **changeable** professional skills ranging from citizenship to empathy to self awareness.
 The results from your survey will help you to identify some of your strengths and potential areas for growth.